michaelleeallen/jest-junit-reporter/README.md

 }
 ```

 The reporter will generate a `test-results.xml` file in the project root.
 If you need to specify a different location(e.g., for a CI server) then set the environment variable `TEST_REPORT_PATH` to the desired location.
+If you need to specify a different file name other than `test-results.xml`, you can set the environment variable `TEST_REPORT_FILENAME` to the desired file name.

 ## LICENSE
 [MIT](LICENSE)